|MEETING PLACE:||Bright Angel Lodge at the South Rim in Grand Canyon National Park|

 Equipment and Personal Items:

-☐ Daypack for day hikes and hike into the canyon.
-It should be large enough to carry water, lunch and a camera, as well as a warm layer of clothing for spring & fall trips (750–2000 cu. in)
+☐ Daypack for hikes along the river.
+It should be large enough to carry water, lunch and a camera, as well as a warm layer of clothing for spring & fall trips (750–1500 cu. in)

 ☐ Two 1-liter water bottles: durable and reusable, insulated bottles recommended for trips in hot climates to prevent water from becoming too hot to drink.
 For day hikes, hydration systems like a CamelBak® are great, but you will still want one water bottle while in the boat